encode/uvicorn/docs/index.md

 In this context, "Cython-based" means the following:

 - the event loop `uvloop` will be installed and used if possible.
+  - `uvloop` is a fast, drop-in replacement of the built-in asyncio event loop.
+It is implemented in Cython and should always be used in production.
+Read more [here][uvloop_docs].
+  - The built-in asyncio event loop serves as an easy-to-read reference implementation and is there for easy debugging as it's pure-python based.
 - the http protocol will be handled by `httptools` if possible.
+  - Read more about comparison with `h11` [here][httptools_vs_h11].

 Moreover, "optional extras" means that: